binbinL/PSPsPredict/README.md

 PSPsPredict is a tool for predicting the probability of liquid-liquid phase separation of proteins.
 ## info

-Considering the size of the video memory, the data generation script needs to be executed in advance.
+Considering the size of the video memory, the data generation script needs to be executed in advance maybe.

 Execute embedding.py script, generate proteins embedding.